 The limitations of redeemable preference shares are as follows-

-- The company needs to wait to the time after which it can exercise the option of redeeming the shares of the company.
-The company also needs to wait for the current market price to be favorable for it to redeem the shares.
+- The company needs to wait until the time after which it can exercise the option of redeeming its shares.
+The company also needs to wait for the current market price to be favorable to redeem the shares.

 Important Points to Note

-- The company can only redeem shares if it has issued redeemable preference shares, otherwise, the company do not have the option to redeem its shares.
+- The company can only redeem shares if it has issued redeemable preference shares.
+Otherwise, the company does not have the option to redeem its shares.

-- If a company has issued redeemable preference shares, then it provides the company with an option to choose between whether to repurchase shares or redeem shares depending on the market condition.
+- Suppose a company has issued redeemable preference shares.
+In that case, it provides the company with an option to choose between whether to repurchase shares or redeem shares depending on the market condition.

 This has been a guide to Redeemable Preference Shares and its definition.
-Here we discuss Redeemable Preference Shares simple and practical examples along with its advantages, disadvantages & limitations.
+Here we discuss Redeemable Preference Shares with simple and practical examples, advantages, disadvantages & limitations.
 You may learn more about finance from the following articles –